 2009-10: Kerby Rychel played for the Belle Tire U18 team in Michigan.
 In 55 games he scored 30 goals with 19 assists and had 58 penalty minutes.
 Belle Tire reached the USA Hockey national tournament – advancing to the quarterfinals.
 Rychel, the son of Windsor GM and former NHL forward Warren Rychel, was drafted by Barrie in the first round (21st overall) of the OHL Priority Selection.

 2012-13: Rychel again led the Spitfires in scoring, finishing with 40 goals and 47 assists in 68 games, in an otherwise disappointing season.
 Windsor missed the OHL playoffs for just the second time in coach Bob Boughner’s tenure.
 Rychel finished with a minus-21 plus/minus and his 94 penalty minutes were second-most for the Spitfires.
-He was ranked 17th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+He was ranked 17th amongst North American skaters in the Central Scouting final rankings and was selected by the Blue Jackets in the first round (19th overall) in the 2013 NHL Draft.